Living rural in the city is great – you can do it, too.

 Some more birds I’d like to be in possession of, especially with my miniscule woods-and-pond:

-In the general category I’d like to enter the punks in next year (rabbits and guinea pigs) just because I can, I found a very very large and sleepy Holland Lop.
-Now I know what breed Elizabeth is at least half of.
+I’d like to enter the punks in next year in the general “Rabbits and guinea pigs” category, just because I can, but I don’t think they’d like it very much.
+I found a very very large and sleepy Holland Lop.
+Now I know what breed Elizabeth is at least half of!

 When I was a girl on the farm, we once got some fertilized eggs for our pet goose.
 She hatched three white geese and three African geese, like these: